dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

     return Income(**data)
 ```

-The only value that this class adds for our application, is that it hardcodes the type of the transaction.
+The only value that this class adds for our application is that it hardcodes the type of the transaction.
 This type is a [Python enumerator](https://docs.python.org/3/library/enum.html), which we still have to create, that will help us filtering transactions in the future.
 Let's create another file, called `transaction_type.py`, inside `model` to represent this enumerator:

 ```python
 from enum import Enum